XAITraffic/XTraffic/README.md

 ## Introduction
-Welcome to the XTraffic dataset repository!
+Welcome to the TraffiDent dataset repository!
 This dataset integrates traffic and incident data across a large-scale region, covering 16,972 traffic nodes over the entire year of 2023.
-XTraffic includes time-series data on traffic flow, lane occupancy, and average vehicle speed, along with spatiotemporally-aligned incident records across seven different classes.
+TraffiDent includes time-series data on traffic flow, lane occupancy, and average vehicle speed, along with spatiotemporally-aligned incident records across seven different classes.
 Each node also features detailed physical and policy-level meta-attributes of lanes.
 Our goal is to enhance the interpretability and practical applications of traffic management and safety analysis through this comprehensive dataset.

 ## How to Use
 1. **Clone the Repository:**